python-bugzilla/python-bugzilla/man/bugzilla.rst

 DESCRIPTION
 ===========

-**bugzilla** is a command-line utility for interacting with a Bugzilla instance over REST or XMLRPC.
+**bugzilla** is a command line tool for interacting with a Bugzilla instance over REST or XMLRPC.

 |